maxtepkeev/python-redmine/docs/resources/checklist.rst

    :module: redminelib.resources.Checklist
    :noindex:

-   Saves the current state of a Checklist item resource to the Checklist plugin.
+   Saves the current state of a Checklist item resource to the Checklists plugin.
 Attrs that can be changed are the same as for ``update()`` method above.

    :return: :ref:`Resource` object